instantiator/json-to-smart-csv/README.md

 * [.NET 7.0 SDK](https://dotnet.microsoft.com/en-us/download) - used to build and run the tool
 * [bash](https://www.gnu.org/software/bash/) - shell scripting language

 **Disclaimer:** This tool was developed on Mac OS, and I've done no testing on any other systems.
 You may find you need to adjust or replace `json-to-smart-csv.sh` for Windows or Linux systems.
+If you do, please upstream your changes as a pull request.

 ## Usage